The Greek Islands13 days

 Passport & Visa

-In order to enter Greece (as well as Turkey on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-In order to enter Turkey, a visa is also required for U.S. and Canadian passport holders.
-The cost to purchase a visa upon arrival in Turkey is $20 for Americans and $60 for Canadians (payment in USD only and subject to change without notice).
+In order to enter Greece (as well as Turkey on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of reentry.
+A visa is also required for U.S. and Canadian passport holders to enter Turkey on the tour extension.
+Effective in 2014, U.S. and Canadian passport holders must obtain an electronic visa prior to arrival in Turkey.
+You can get an e-visa by visiting the Turkish Ministry of Foreign Affairs website.
+The cost of a visa for entry into Turkey is $20 USD for U.S. citizens and $60 USD for Canadian citizens (payment is subject to change without notice).
 If you’re not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.